 Have you ever wondered what monastic life is like?!?
 Come for a weekend retreat!
 You can do this by calling our Monastery and speaking to the Retreat Directress.

-You may like to view the video below:
+You may like to view the video of Brooklyn, below: